GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Introduction

 \section{Introduction}

-An estimated 2.2 billion individuals worldwide are affected by blindness and low-vision (BLV), including around 36 million who are completely blind~\cite{bourne2017magnitude}.
-Mobility remains a significant daily challenge for this population, as navigating unfamiliar or obstacle-filled environments presents considerable risks. \citet{manduchi2011mobility} highlights the severity of this issue, reporting that 7\% of visually impaired individuals experience falls at least once a month.
-This underscores the urgent need for effective assistive technologies that enhance safety and independence.
+An estimated 2.2 billion individuals worldwide are affected by blindness and low vision (BLV), including approximately 36 million who are completely blind~\cite{bourne2017magnitude}.
+For this population, safe and independent mobility remains a significant daily challenge, as navigating unfamiliar or obstacle-filled environments poses substantial risks.
+Prior work has highlighted the severity of this issue, reporting that approximately 7\% of visually impaired individuals experience falls at least once a month~\cite{manduchi2011mobility}.
+These challenges motivate the development of assistive technologies that support safe navigation and environmental understanding.

-Early BLV assistive methods include various electronic travel aids and computer vision-based applications~\cite{kandalan2020techniques, lin2019deep}, primarily aimed at detecting and avoiding obstacles.
-Although these approaches provide foundational support, they cannot easily capture the richer contextual information in complex real-world scenarios, such as identifying environmental contexts (e.g., busy intersections versus quiet parks), recognizing potential hazards (e.g., construction areas), and understanding situational cues (e.g., crowd density)~\cite{liu2023open, xie2024emerging}.
-Recent advances in Multimodal Large Language Models (MLLMs)~\cite{liu2023visual, achiam2023gpt} offer new opportunities for richer scene interpretation, extending beyond object recognition to higher-level context understanding and reasoning.
-Accordingly, several studies have begun exploring MLLM-based solutions for BLV assistance, such as providing guidance ~\cite{xie2024emerging, merchant2024generating, zhao2024vialm}, or robot guide dog systems \cite{hwang2023system, kim2025understanding, han2025space}, yet most have been validated or trained on small sets of image-text pairs only from limited domain (See \Cref{table:comparison_benchmark} and \Cref{fig:sample_comparison}).
+Early BLV assistive approaches, including electronic travel aids and computer vision–based systems, primarily focus on obstacle detection and avoidance~\cite{kandalan2020techniques, lin2019deep}.
+While effective for basic safety, these methods struggle to capture richer contextual information required in complex real-world environments~\cite{liu2023open, xie2024emerging}.
+Recent advances in multimodal large language models (MLLMs)~\cite{liu2023visual, achiam2023gpt} offer new opportunities for higher-level scene understanding, and have begun to be explored for BLV assistance~\cite{xie2024emerging, merchant2024generating, zhao2024vialm, hwang2023system, kim2025understanding, han2025space}.